cathei/PinInject/README.md

     }
 }
 ```
 Then add `SceneInjectRoot` to your scene (Right click on your Hierarchy and select `PinInject/Scene Inject Root`).
 This is component that triggers injection when scene loading.
 Any `IInjectContext` attached with `SceneInjectRoot` considered Scene context.
+Add your `MySceneContext` on the same object.

 Now you can add `[Inject]` to your field or property to inject in your component.
 Scene context will inject value to any GameObject that loaded with the scene, or instantiated using `Pin.Instantiate` to the scene.